 (Check Against Delivery)

+I want to thank you all for coming here and giving me this opportunity to meet with you.
 I'm here to talk to you about what I regard as the most urgently important privacy issue facing Canadian society today: video surveillance of public places.

-As Privacy Commissioner of Canada I don't have jurisdiction over the Hamilton police force.
+As Privacy Commissioner of Canada I don't have jurisdiction over the Vancouver police force.
 But as the Officer of Parliament mandated to oversee and defend the privacy rights of all Canadians, I not only have the jurisdiction but the duty to warn if something is about to destroy those privacy rights.

 And that, I hope to persuade you today, is what installing police surveillance cameras in our public streets will do.

-The choices you make will quite literally help determine what kind of society-how free a society-we have in Canada, not only for ourselves, but also for our children and grandchildren.
+The choices you make will quite literally help determine what kind of society - how free a society - we have in Canada, not only for ourselves, but also for our children and grandchildren.